onautogithub/scaffold-library-web-application/README.md

       }

+The logic above is based on the value of Status.
+If Status is closed, filter on loans with a return date not null.
+If Status is overdue, filter on loans with a dueDate < current date.
+If Status is inProgress, filter on loans with a dueDate >= current date.

 - Next we will be using Tags from Element-UI for the Status.

 > Add a component called load-status-tag.vue.
 We will leverage the element-ui tags.